 - a.
-Providing world class education in Engineering, Technology, Applied Sciences and Management studies. - b.
-Keeping pace with the ever changing technological scenario and help the students to gain proper direction to emerge as competent professionals, fully aware of their commitment to the society and the nation.
+Providing world class education in Engineering, Technology, Applied Sciences and Business Administration. - b.
+Keeping pace with the dynamic technological scenario and help the students to gain proper direction to emerge as competent professionals, fully aware of their commitment to the society and the nation.